Calendar: Art and history exhibits in Fairfield County

 Greenwich Historical Society, 47 Strickland Rd., Greenwich.
 Info:greenwichhistory.org.

-Christmas Playtime at the Mansion, Nov.
-11-Jan.
+Christmas Playtime at the Mansion, through Jan.
 3, The Lockwood-Mathews Mansion Museum, 295 West Ave., Norwalk.
 The Museum will offer tours of the new exhibit on a limited basis.
 Info: www.lockwoodmathewsmansion.com/programs.

 The New Haven Museum, 114 Whitney Ave., New Haven.
 Info: newhavenmuseum.org.